fabiolab33/holbertonschool-shell/io_redirections_and_filters/README.md

 4-lastlines
 command: tail /etc/passwd
-Shows 10 lines of that files.
+Shows 10 firt lines of that files.

 5-firstlines
 command:
+Shows 10 last lines of the file.

+6-third_line
+command: head -n 3 iacta | tail -n 1
+This command show the third line of the file.